-NOTE TO REVIEWER - The following section is for the RESIDENTIAL PLANT FUNGICIDE labeling: GENERAL INSTRUCTIONS
+(Note to Reviewer - The following section is for the RESIDENTIAL PLANT FUNGICIDE Use Labeling)

+GENERAL INSTRUCTIONS

 Partially fill the spray tank/container with water, add the desired amount of COPPER-COUNT-N and continue filling the tank/container.
 If applied with other products, add COPPER-COUNT-N last.
 Agitate the tank during mixing and application, until tank is empty.
 A plastic or metal stirring stick should provide adequate agitation.
 Observe all cautions and limitations on labeling of all products used in mixtures.
 Start with clean equipment.
 Equipment should be flushed well with water after use.